 6. Jill Valentine, Resident Evil 1:

-Jill has evolved over the years to include a lot more T&A and have a lot less character development and depth, which is why I'm only citing the original game.
-In RE1 Jill's default outfit is pretty unflattering, not to the point where it makes her ugly, but it's pretty far from useless fan service.
-She also is one of the strongest members of her Elite team of mercenaries being one of a few that survives the excursion into the mansion.
+Jill has evolved over the years to include a lot more T and A and have a lot less character development and depth, which is why I'm only citing the original game.
+In RE1 Jill's default outfit is pretty unflattering, not to the point where it makes her ugly, but it's pretty far from fan service.
+She also is one of the strongest members of her elite team of mercenaries, being one of a few that survives the excursion into the mansion.
 She also is one of the few female characters in the video game universe who can not only keep up with the boys, but she is much more useful than her male counterpart.
 Unlike Chris, she has a bigger inventory, plays piano and is the master of unlocking.
 She does fall victim damsel in distress syndrome a number of times requiring Barry to keep her from becoming a "Jill sandwich".
 However, because of Barry she doesn't have to carry around a bunch of useless items in limited inventory space unlike poor Chris, so it's kind of a positive in this case.
 In spite of needing the occasional saving, Jill is still a pretty kick ass character.
-She manages to mostly hold her own in mansion swarming with zombies, and defeats the nasty human civilization threatening bosses pretty much unassisted.
+She manages to mostly hold her own in mansion swarming with zombies, and defeats the nasty human civilization threatening bosses mostly unassisted.

 5. Lara Croft Tomb Raider Series:

 I have to point out that Lara is totally a sex symbol, she's been redesigned to be more "normal" now but she's still got an awful lot of T and a good amount of A bobbing across the screen.
 But being sexy doesn't mean you can't be a well developed interesting character and Lara actually does have a lot more going for her than her cup size.
 She's smart, strong and independent.
-Lara struts into ancient tombs all by herself, no silly local guides like the archeologists use.
+Lara struts into ancient tombs all by herself, no silly local guides like the archaeologists use.
 She starts off armed with her wits, a pair of pistols and world class gymnastic skills.
 She has the strength to push aside those boulders blocking her entrance to the tomb, the intelligence to solve those insane puzzles ancient peoples seemed to litter their places of worship with, and the marksmanship to take out crazed creatures out for blood while she's doing it.
 Should she encounter someone in one of those tombs, Lara doesn't fall in love with them or take it as her cue to wait to be rescued, she usually tells them to get away from her artifacts and GTFO before she starts shooting.